 Tad J. Macfarlan

-Tad J. Macfarlan is an associate in K&L Gates LLP’s environment, land and natural resources practice group.
-He counsels the firm’s energy, industrial, utility and commercial sector clients on compliance with federal, state and local environmental and land use laws.
-He has extensive experience working with the regulatory regimes governing wastewater and stormwater discharges, wetland and stream protection, air emissions, solid and hazardous waste management, water withdrawals, chemical and toxic substance controls, release reporting and response, and preservation of endangered species, cultural resources and historic properties.
-Mr. Macfarlan’s practice includes project development, transactional, litigation, enforcement defense and regulatory compliance matters.
+Mr. Macfarlan is an associate in the firm’s environment, land and natural resources practice group.
+He counsels energy, industrial, utility and commercial sector clients on compliance with federal, state and local environmental and land use laws.
+He works with regulatory regimes governing wastewater and stormwater discharges, wetland and stream protection, air emissions, solid and hazardous waste management, water withdrawals, chemical and toxic substance controls, release reporting and response, and preservation of endangered species, cultural resources and historic properties.

 Errin T. McCaulley, Jr.